emsig/empymod/docs/speedmemoryaccuracy.rst

 ``empymod.analytical`` with ``solution='dhs'``) for a half-space, and subsequently model more complex cases.

-An common alternative to this trick is to use a lowpass filter in the frequency domain, which filters the unstable high frequencies out.
+A common alternative to this trick is to apply a lowpass filter to filter out the unstable high frequencies.